pymarktools

 uvx pymarktools --help

-uvx pymarktools check dead-links README.md
+uvx pymarktools check --no-check-dead-images README.md

 Development Installation